 Your child's cumulative records are housed in the Guidance Office.
 If you need to review anything in the folder please call ahead and make an appointment for someone to go over the contents with you.
 If you need a copy of any document in your child's folder we can provide it for you.
 If you request more than two copies, a charge will be assessed at 5 cents per copy.
 Again, please call ahead and we will try and have it ready for you or will send it home via your child.
-If you are transferring out of Dr. N.H.
-Jones Elementary, we will make sure all necessary documents are forwarded to your child's new school.

 *If you are a non-custodial parent who wishes to have copies of report cards, interim reports, and other routine school information, please see your child's teacher.

 All new students must register with Mrs. Trapp.
 Our personnel are familiar with all the requirements and can help you with questions or open the link above.